 - 3.1.
 The competitions are conducted in three classes of difficulty; IHT-1, IHT-2 and IHT-3. - 3.2.
-The differences in classes are: - a) much stricter requirements for the dog's skills; - b) relatively less time for the completion of all exercises; - c) more time set to guard sheep in the grazing space; - d) greater length of the whole course; - e) grazing area partly or notfenced; - f) shorter or longer distances between obstacles; - g) more exercises, more difficult obstacles.
+The differences in classes are: - a) much stricter requirements for the dog's skills; - b) relatively less time for the completion of all exercises; - c) more time set to guard sheep in the grazing space; - d) greater length of the whole course; - e) grazing area partly or not fenced; - f) shorter or longer distances between obstacles; - g) more exercises, more difficult obstacles. - h) the number of sheep may vary in the different classes (the number of sheep may be higher in the higher classes to make passing the obstacles more of a challenge).